 - The Galapagos Islands

 - We use public transportation or hiking/biking to keep our impact small.

 - We try to do some good along the way.

 Granada shouldn’t have surprised us.
 We had the same reaction in Skagway, Alaska when the cruise ship we were on was one of five or six, spewing diesel fumes into the atmosphere of the narrow valley.
 It’s just taken us this long to realize that we contribute to the problem whenever we travel as distracted tourists instead of conscientious guests.

-On our Start Here page we ask, “What can we do with the time that lies before us, open and unstructured?”
+We ask ourselves, “What can we do with the time that lies before us, open and unstructured?”
 One answer is, we will be doing more pretrip research and learning than we have in the past.
 We’ll probably take fewer but more carefully considered trips.

 If we succeed in making the local connections we’ve challenged ourselves to make, we’ll be spending more time cultivating and sustaining those friendships and acquaintances too.
 And we will be sharing our experiences, the great and the not so great, here on GentleCycle.net.